autometrics-dev/quickmetrics/README.md

 ## Setup

-To run, you need docker (and docker compose) installed locally.
+To run, you need docker (and docker compose) installed locally, and a local copy of this repository.

 ```sh
 # Start things up